What is Electromagnetic Interference (EMI)?

-Electromagnetic interference (EMI) is a phenomenon that occurs when the operation of an electronic device is disturbed by an electromagnetic field and typically occurs when the device is close to an electromagnetic field, which disrupts the radio-frequency spectrum.
-This can also be referred to as radio-frequency interference (RFI).
+Electromagnetic interference (EMI) is a phenomenon that occurs when the operation of an electronic device is disturbed by an electromagnetic (EM) field and typically occurs when the device is close to an EM field, which disrupts the radio frequency spectrum.
+EMI is a common issue for electronic components used in various industries, such as military, defence, communication systems, appliances, and aerospace.

-EMI can arise from various sources, both natural and man-made, and it can take on a variety of characteristics dependent upon its source as well as the nature of whatever mechanism is giving off the interference.
+EMI can arise from various sources, both natural and man-made.
+It can take on multiple characteristics dependent upon its source as well as the nature of whatever mechanism is giving off the interference.

 In a perfect world, electromagnetic interference would not be present; it is an unwanted signal at the signal receiver.

-There are various methods used to prevent and reduce the level of interference with electronic devices because it can affect circuits and prevent them from working correctly.
+There are various methods used to prevent and reduce interference with electronic devices because it can affect circuits and prevent them from working correctly.

 TT Electronics is dedicated to staying on top of the competitive landscape engineers are faced with when designing electronic devices and developing new ways to prevent EMI from damaging circuits.